noun_Email_707352 noun_917542_cc Map point Play Untitled Retweet Group 3 Fill 1

 Tero Miikki from UPM dives into scaling efficient data use across a large organisation.

-Thomas Kirk / May 31, 2022
+Data Insiders / May 31, 2022

 During the past few years, UPM’s Global Head of Data and Digital Capability Development Tero Miikki has embarked the global company on a rapid transition journey towards more efficient data use.
 What have been the keys to success?

-UPM offers a uniquely broad view to the modern bio and forest industry even for a seasoned leader like Tero Miikki, who has over 15 years of solid experience with numerous data ventures in different companies.
+UPM offers a uniquely broad view of the modern bio and forest industry even for a seasoned leader like Tero Miikki, who has over 15 years of solid experience with numerous data ventures in different companies.
 UPM’s data ecosystem includes hundreds if not thousands of systems.
 UPM’s factories alone produce vast masses of data.
-The company has 55 factories around the world, and each factory has over 500,000 sensors, continuously providing information on how process flows.
+The company has 55 factories around the world, and each factory has over 500,000 sensors, continuously providing information on how the process flows.

 When Miikki joined UPM, he knew that there was a clear need for data clarification.
-In a relatively short time, the Data Management Office led by Miikki has implemented dozens upon dozens of agile projects for UPM’s different business areas and functions, helping thousands of UPM employees who use data to support decision making and to guide daily work.
+In a relatively short time, the Data Management Office led by Miikki has implemented dozens upon dozens of agile projects for UPM’s different business areas and functions, helping thousands of UPM employees who use data to support decision-making and to guide daily work.

 Mandate to ”unleash the data” came straight from the top management